ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 - baldsealion for creating the custom splash screen for Windows. <br>
 - Kodi Ross from FB Steam Deck Community for the Rick and Morty theme. <br>
 - insanelymac and its forum members for creating beautiful Clover themes. <br>
-- Metabolix for his HackBGRT that loads a custom splash screen (BGRT) for Windows.
-I modified it a bit so it plays nicely with this Clover script.<br>
 - and the rest of WindowsOnDeck reddit community / discord server!<br>
 - PS I forgot to mention LOUP the author of the OpenAsRoot KDE extension.